-Figure 6 Average monthly temperature source:Meteonorm
+Figure 6 Average monthly temperature source: Meteonorm

-The average annual solar irradiation recorded in the area 1947 kWh/m2.
-The level of irradiation is highest in October and lowest in June as shown in Figure 7, thus solar energy production is expected to be more in October in comparison to other months.
-The low irradiation in June can be due to cloudy skies while higher radiation in August is explained by clear skies attributed to the dry season. day to day hence making production from PV modules unpredictable.
-An increase in radiation leads to an increase in solar cell efficiency.
+The average annual solar irradiation recorded in the area is 1947 kWh/m.
+The level of irradiation is highest in October and lowest in June as shown in Figure 7, thus solar energy production is expected to be higher in October in comparison to other months as an increase in radiation leads to an increase in solar cell efficiency.